6/8/2023

 speaker

 Good morning, ladies and gentlemen.
-Welcome to Aletius' Fourth Quarter and Fiscal 2023 Results Conference Call.
-I would now like to turn the meeting over to Aletius Management.
+Welcome to Aletheia's fourth quarter and fiscal 2023 results conference call.
+I would now like to turn the meeting over to Aletheia's management.
 Please go ahead.

 speaker

-Good morning, and thank you once again for joining us for Aletius' Fourth Quarter and Fiscal 2023 Results Conference Call.
-The press release and empty name with complete financial statements and related notes, as well as annual regulatory documents were issued this morning and are now posted on our website.
-The webcast presentation can also be found on our website in the Investors section.
-Please be advised that this call will contain statements that are forward-looking and which are subject to a number of risks and uncertainties that could cause actual results to differ materially from those anticipated.
-These statements include without limitation our estimates, plans, expectations, and other statements regarding the future growth, results of operations, performance, and business prospects of Aletius that do not exclusively relate to historical facts or which refer to the characterization of future events, including statements regarding our expectation of our clients' demand for services, and our ability to take advantage of business opportunities and meet our goals set in our three-year strategic plan.
-For more information, please refer to the cautionary note in our presentation and to the forward-looking statement and risk and uncertainties section of our MD&A available on our website.
-All figures discussed in today's call are in need in dollars unless otherwise stated, and we may refer to certain indicators that are non-IFRS measures.
+Good morning and thank you once again for joining us for Alethea's fourth quarter and fiscal 2023 results conference call.
+The press release and MDMA with company financial statements and related notes as well as annual regulatory documents were issued this morning and are now posted on our website.
+The webcast presentation can also be found on our website in the investors section.
+Please be advised that this call will contain statements that are forward-looking and which are subject to a number of risks and uncertainties that could cause actual results to differ materially from those in this space.
+These statements include, without limitation, our estimates, plans, expectations, and other statements regarding the future growth, results of operations, performance, and business prospects of Alicia that do not exclusively relate to historical facts or which refer to the characterization of future events, including statements regarding our expectation of our clients' demand for our services and our ability to take advantage of business opportunities and meet our goals set in our three-year strategic plan.
+For more information, please refer to the cautionary note in our presentation and to the forward-looking statements and risks and uncertainties section of our MD&A, available on our website.
+All figures discussed in today's call are in Canadian dollars, unless otherwise stated, and we may refer to certain indicators that are non-IFRS measures.
 Please refer to the cautionary note in our presentation and to the non-IFRS measures section of our MD&A for more details.
-Presenting this morning are Paul Raymond, Aletius President and Chief Executive Officer and Close Bull Chief Financial Officer.
-I will now turn to Paul Raymond.
+Presenting this morning are Paul Raymond, Alethea's President and Chief Executive Officer, and Claude Thibault, Chief Financial Officer.
+I will now turn the call over to Paul Raymond.

 speaker